 These are the things that make children’s entertainers engaging – not just the songs.
 If have some obvious way to make it interesting, invest the time in making it so.

 That should give you a good starting point for getting a song written.
-There are a few more key elements to children’s music that are worth thinking about while you write as well as after you’ve written a song.
+There are a few more key elements to making and earning from children’s music that are worth thinking about while you write as well as after you’ve written a song.

 Repetition Is Good